 This material is distributed for informational purposes only.
 The information contained herein is based on internal research derived from various sources and does not purport to be statements of all material facts relating to the information mentioned and, while not guaranteed as to the accuracy or completeness, has been obtained from sources we believe to be reliable.

 Indexes are unmanaged, not available for direct investment and do not include fees and expenses.
 The U.S. Dollar Index measures the value of the U.S. dollar relative to a basket of foreign currencies, including Euro Area, Canada, Japan, United Kingdom, Switzerland, Australia, and Sweden.
 The Russell 3000 Growth Index and Russell 3000 Value Index measure U.S. growth and value equities, respectively.
 The Russell 2000 Index measures U.S. small cap stock performance.
 The S&P 500 Index is considered generally representative of the U.S. equity market.
 The MSCI All Country ex U.S. Index represents the performance of global equities, excluding the U.S. The MSCI Emerging Markets Index is a measure of the performance of emerging market equities.
 The ICE BofAML U.S. High Yield Index is an unmanaged index of U.S. high yield debt securities.
 The ICE BofAML All U.S. Convertible Index (VXA0) is a measure of the U.S. convertible market.
 The ICE BofAML G300 Index measures the performance of 300 global convertibles.
 Oil is represented by current pipeline export quality Brent blend.
-Core PCE is a gauge for inflation, measuring personal consumption expenditures excluding food and energy prices.
-The Underlying Inflation Gauge seeks to capture sustained movements in a broad set of prices, incorporating additional macroeconomic and financial variables.
+The Bloomberg Barclays U.S. Aggregate Bond Index is a broad based benchmarks of the U.S. investment grade and global investment grade bond market, respectively.
+They include Treasury, governmentrelated, corporate and securitized fixed-rate bonds.
 ICE Data: Source ICE Data Indices, LLC, used with permission.
 ICE permits use of the ICE BofAML indices and related data on an `as is’ basis, makes no warranties regarding same, does not guarantee the suitability, quality, accuracy, timeliness, and/or completeness of the ICE BofAML Indices or data included in, related to, or derived therefrom, assumes no liability in connection with the use of the foregoing and does not sponsor, endorse or recommend Calamos Advisors LLC or any of its products or services.

 Earnings per share (EPS) is a company’s profit divided by its number of outstanding shares.
-Price-to-earnings ratio (P/E) is a valuation ratio of a company’s current share price compared to its per-share earnings; forward P/Es are based on forecasted earnings.
+Price-to-earnings ratio (P/E) is a valuation ratio of a company’s current share price compared to its per-share earnings; forward P/ Es are based on forecasted earnings.
 CAGR, or compounded annual growth rate measures year-over-year growth.
 Price-to-sales ratio measures a company’s stock price versus its revenues.
-Fallen angels are investment grade bonds that are downgraded to below investment grade ratings.

 Opinions, estimates, forecasts, and statements of financial market trends that are based on current market conditions constitute our judgment and are subject to change without notice.
 The views and strategies described may not be suitable for all investors.
 References to specific securities, asset classes and financial markets are for illustrative purposes only and are not intended to be, and should not be interpreted as, recommendations.